szohaib/movinstagram/README.md

 For running sass, go into your project folder from the command prompt and run the following command : npm run sass

+You may also need to instal bower components.
+Just deleted bower components folder and run the following command : bower install